Skip to main content

 Related topics:

-C, C#, C++Developer ToolsJavaLinuxKubernetes
+C, C#, C++Developer toolsJavaLinuxKubernetes

 Related products:

-Developer ToolsRed Hat OpenShiftRed Hat Enterprise Linux
+Developer ToolsetRed Hat OpenShiftRed Hat Enterprise Linux

 The latest versions of Red Hat Software Collections and Red Hat Developer Toolset are now generally available.
 Red Hat Software Collections 3.7 delivers the latest stable versions of many popular open source runtime languages, web servers, and databases natively to the world’s leading enterprise Linux platform.
 These components are supported for up to five years for a more consistent, efficient, and reliable developer experience.